wangkuiyi/canonicalize-go-python-grpc-dev-env/README.md

 This repo demonstrates how to write a gRPC server in Go and a client in Python.

+## Canonical Development Environment

 A secondary motivation of this project is to show how to create a canonical development environment for Go and Python programmers using Docker.

+### Building in Container

 We will build a Docker image that contains development tools:

 1. The Python interpreter
 1. The Go compiler